 Don't panic-buy tools

-The worst response is rushing to buy every AI tool you hear about.
-That leads to shelfware—software that sits unused because it doesn't fit your actual workflow.
+The worst move is rushing to buy every AI tool you hear about.
+Half of them will sit unused because they don't fit how your team actually works.

-Before buying anything, ask: where are your biggest time drains?
-What repetitive tasks eat up your team's week?
+Before buying anything, ask: where does your team lose the most time?
+What repetitive tasks eat up their week?
 Which processes have the most errors or delays?

-The right AI solution depends on your specific problems.
-Not your competitor's problems.
-Not what's trending on LinkedIn.
+The right AI solution depends on your problems, not your competitor's.
+And definitely not on what's trending on LinkedIn.

 AI tools solve problems.
 But which problems matter most for your business?
-In what order should you tackle them?
-What does success look like?
+What order should you tackle them in?

 A simple AI strategy answers these questions.
 It doesn't need to be a 50-page document.
-It just needs to clarify priorities and sequence.
+A one-page priority list with clear next steps is enough.

 Start small and prove it works

 Pick one workflow.
 Run a 30-day pilot.
-Measure actual results—time saved, errors reduced, output increased.
+Measure what actually changed: time saved, errors reduced, output increased.

-Early wins build confidence.
-They also teach you what works in your specific context.
-Then you can expand based on evidence, not excitement.
+Early wins build confidence and teach you what works in your specific context.
+Then you expand based on evidence, not excitement.

 Key takeaways

-- AI adoption is accelerating—58% of SMBs are already using it
+- AI adoption is accelerating.
+58% of growing businesses are already using it.

 - Watch for signs: faster responses, more content, quicker decisions, less burnout